PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 Even though our tests hopfeully got you excited we think it's inside the SpaceParkAPI the action takes place.
 It consists of a few key folders;

-- `Dependencies` : contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Restsharp.
+- `Dependencies`: contains the ASP.NET Core and .NET Core frameworks, and some extra packages like Restsharp.
+- `Controllers`: Includes a controller class for each model.
+That's where our business logic with all the endpoints sits.
+- `Data`: Is the home of our beloved DbContext.
+Doesn't seem to be much code for the world but without we    would literally loose our connections.
--
+- `Models`:

 ## Authorization

 ## Requests